Page:Candidate Resources

 This year, the briefing will be delivered online via MSTeams.

-The Candidates' Briefing will take place on Friday 23rd February 2023 from 1pm to 3pm online Click here to join the meeting
+The Candidates' Briefing will take place on Friday 21st February 2025 from 1pm to 3pm online Join the meeting now

 Developing and writing your Manifesto

-Manifesto Training will be hosted by a former GCU Full Time Officer candidate and the Deputy Returning Officer on Wednesday 14th February at 1pm.
-It will be delivered hybrid.
-If you would like to attend the training in person, it will be in NH209 (second floor of the Students' Association Building).
-For those who cannot make it to the in-person session, it can be accessed via MSTeams Click here to join the meeting
+The training will be delivered hybrid.
+If you would like to attend the training in person, it will be in NH208 (second floor of the Students' Association Building).
+For those who cannot make it to the in-person session, it can be accessed via MSTeams Join the meeting now

 Want to see examples of manifestos?